mikah13/Math-Game/README.md

 ## Usage:
-The game can be play at: http://mikah-mathgame.azurewebsites.net
+The game can be played at: http://mikah-mathgame.azurewebsites.net

 ## NEW FEATURES: